The Rapid Growth of Caviar: Embracing Ethical and Sustainable Luxury

 - Plant-Based Pairings: Dishes featuring ethical caviar are often paired with plant-based sides like kale salads or roasted vegetables, emphasizing health and sustainability.

-- Zero-Waste Practices: Luxury kitchens are adopting zero-waste initiatives by employing every part of the ingredient, from stems to shells.
+- Zero-Waste Practices: Luxury kitchens are adopting zero-waste initiatives by using every part of the ingredient, from stems to shells.

 By blending indulgence with environmental responsibility, the luxury dining industry is proving that “eating green” doesn’t mean sacrificing flavor or sophistication.